Whatever your major, you can apply for music scholarships at Calvin.

 Area-specific guidelines:

-Two compositions (ideally in contrasting styles), uploaded to YouTube (video OR audio recordings are acceptable).
+Please upload two compositions (ideally in contrasting styles) to YouTube (video OR audio recordings are acceptable, including electronic mockups of acoustic compositions).
 Scores, lead sheets, and/or lyrics for both recorded compositions (in PDF format) must also be submitted.
-Applicants must also submit a one-page written narrative (in PDF format) describing yourself and your music that includes: 1) a description of your experience with composition thus far (Have you taken lessons?
+Applicants must also submit a one-page written narrative (in PDF format) describing yourself and your music that includes a description of your experience with composition thus far (Have you taken lessons?
 If so, for how long?
-How much work have you done as a composer?); a short program note explaining the central idea and/or history behind each of your submitted compositions.
+How much work have you done as a composer?) and a short program note explaining the central idea and/or history behind each of your submitted compositions.

 Duration: 10 minutes maximum